Grants & Prizes

 Maximum Award: $4350

-Coordinator: Professor Ellen Ross, Religion (e-mail - email@example.com or call 8691)
+Coordinator: Professor Steven Hopkins, Religion (e-mail firstname.lastname@example.org or call 8035)

 Students may apply for support for a summer research project or an internship in keeping with William J. Carter's goal of "encouraging and promoting understanding, harmony, and respect among the various religions of the world."
 Proposals from students working independently as well as faculty-student collaborative research proposals are eligible for support.
 Interested students should apply with a letter detailing a proposed project, including estimated costs and a timetable outlining when the work would be done.
 A letter of recommendation from one faculty member with whom the student has consulted is required.
 If the opportunity is in the form of an internship, a letter from the sponsoring agency or institution must be included with the Swarthmore faculty letter of recommendation.
 Priority will be given to majors and minors in Religion and to students whose projects clearly reflect prior academic work in the area.